 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide 2.1 Action: Social Workers Need: Results from the CALSCHLS suite of surveys show that there are groups of student in our district that would benefit from social worker support.
-Students deserve to feel supported by a caring adult, as well as safe, and connected.
+Students deserve to feel supported by a caring adult, safe, and connected.
 Scope: LEA-wide Social workers identify and address non-academic barriers that may prevent students from succeeding in school.
 They can provide counseling, therapy, and support services to students dealing with issues such as depression, anxiety, trauma, behavior problems, or family difficulties.
 Social workers are equipped to intervene in crisis situations and provide immediate support to connect students and families with appropriate services.
-2.2, 2.14, 2.15, 2.16, 2.17, 2.18, 2.19, 2.23, 2.2 Action: Teacher on Special Assignment Need: English Learner and Low Income Students with Disabilities often face compounded challenges and require additional supports to access educational opportunities fully.
+2.6, 2.8, 2.14, 2.17 2.2 Action: Teacher on Special Assignment Need: English Learner and Low Income Students with Disabilities often face compounded challenges and require additional supports to access educational opportunities fully.
 In SDUHSD, students from these groups are experiencing lower rates of inclusion and overall academic student outcomes than their peers.
 Scope: LEA-wide Effective support for this group of students requires close collaboration among English Language Development teachers, general education teachers, special education teachers, speech-language pathologists, and other specialists.
 Coordinated services and frequent communication are essential, and the TOSA provides an integral link between these providers.
-Additionally, the TOSA actively engages families of English learners and low-income students with disabilities, providing access to information and resources in their native languages.
-2.5, 2.6, 2.7, 2.8, 2.9, 2.10, 2.12, 2.13 2.3 Action: Bilingual Community Parent Liaison Need: Families utilize the support of community liaisons for enrollment, attendance questions, social emotional support, vertical articulation, and any other needs that may arise.
-2.1, 2.2, 2.3, 2.4, 2.7, 2.8, 2.11, 2.12, 2.23
+Additionally, the TOSA actively engage families of English learners and low income students with disabilities, providing access to information and resources in their native languages.
+2.13, 2.18, 2.19, 2.20 2.3 Action: Bilingual Community Parent Liaison Need: Families utilize the support of community liaisons for enrollment, attendance questions, social emotional support, vertical articulation, and any other needs that may arise.
+2.22